yellowdoge/web-platform-tests/README.md

 OWNERS files are used only to indicate who should be notified of pull requests.
 If you are interested in receiving notifications of proposed changes to tests in a given directory, feel free to add yourself to the OWNERS file.
-After changing an OWNERS file, you must run `wpt update-owners` to ensure the changes are picked up by GitHub; this will update the CODEOWNERS file.
+After changing an OWNERS file, you must run `./wpt update-owners` to ensure the changes are picked up by GitHub; this will update the CODEOWNERS file.